 ‘We got introduced because we were both rappers and not many people rapped in Wakefield!
 Then we started jamming together and ended up doing a gig.
 We were buzzing from writing together and we both really enjoyed having someone you could write with and bounce off because hip-hop can be quite personal.’

 ‘In terms of the name we couldn’t think of anything better, and we wanted something that would roll of the tongue.
 We wanted something that would be easy to say on stage, we also have so many t-shirts and we drink a lot of tea as well!’

-Too Many T’s style draws inspiration from the golden-era of hip-hop and have been influenced by artists such as Biggie Smalls and A Tribe Called Quest.
+Too Many T’s style draws inspiration from the golden era of hip-hop and has been influenced by artists such as Biggie Smalls and A Tribe Called Quest.
 Ross has been influenced by fast rap from the late eighties to early nineties era, as his brother used to DJ.
-Leon on the other hand grew up listening to Motown and Funk, as he didn’t have a ‘cool older brother’ to influence his music taste.
+Leon, on the other hand, grew up listening to Motown and Funk, as he didn’t have a ‘cool older brother’ to influence his music taste.
 The pair feel like hip-hop has evolved from genres such as Block Party, into Gangsta-rap and now it has become commercialised through trap-rap.

 Leon and Ross are extremely excited to be returning to Liverpool and to be performing at Sound City with their high-energy act.

 ‘Liverpool has been our favourite place to perform.
 We performed here a few years ago and it’s great to be able to come back and play a bigger venue like Sound City.